|

 • Duration: 4 Hours (Critical for forcing destaging)

-This profile models real-world SQL/Oracle OLTP and VDI Login Storms where the system cannot simply serve from RAM; it must commit to disk.
+This profile models real-world SQL/Oracle OLTP and VDI Login Storms where the system cannot serve from RAM — it must commit to disk.
+Anything less than 4 hours will not expose the destaging behavior that defines saturation performance.

 Operational Impact Analysis